 HomeBase, in conjunction with private and public partners, makes homes affordable to buyers now and into the future.
 In an effort to provide funding for long-term affordability, HomeBase utilizes a fixed rate appreciation approach which is secured by a second lien and purchase option.

-This fixed rate appreciation model allows affordable buyers to build equity and realize value on their investment in real estate, while also allowing HomeBase to reinvest funds in the Affordable Homes Program for future use in serving more families.
+This fixed rate appreciation model allows affordable buyers to build equity and realize value on their investment in real estate.

 Fixed Rate Appreciation Model